DonaldCCF/alphablend/README.md

 - scikit-learn

 ## **Usage**
-*Note*: The following example uses `yfinance` to fetch financial market data, which is **not** a direct dependency of `FactorGene`.
+*Note*: The following example uses `yfinance` to fetch financial market data, which is **not** a direct dependency of `AlphaGene`.
 If you wish to run the example as is, please ensure you have `yfinance` installed:

 ```bash
 pip install yfinance